-- IaaS – Infrastructure as a Service – a set of infrastructure level capabilities such as an operating system, network connectivity, etc. that are delivered as pay for use services and can be used to Host applications.
-Example, Azure VM, VNET.
+- IaaS: Infrastructure as a Service – a set of infrastructure level capabilities such as an operating system, network connectivity, etc. that are delivered as pay for use services and can be used to host applications.
+For example, Azure VM, VNET.

-- PaaS – Platform as a Service – is about abstracting developers from the underlying infrastructure to enable applications to quickly be composed.
-This is specifically for developers who are willing to Build applications without worrying about management of hosting environment at all.
-Example, Azure Cloud services, Azure Web Apps, Storage, SQL Azure Database.
+- PaaS: Platform as a Service – is about abstracting developers from the underlying infrastructure to enable applications to be quickly composed.
+This is specifically for developers who are willing to build applications without worrying about the management of the hosting environment at all.
+Example, Azure Cloud Services, Azure Web Apps, Storage, SQL Azure Database.

-- SaaS – Software as a Service – applications that are delivered using a service delivery model where organizations can simply Consume and use the application.
+- SaaS: Software as a Service – applications that are delivered using a service delivery model where organizations can simply consume and use the application.
 Typically, an organization would pay for the use of the application or the application could be monetized through ad revenue.
-Example, Office 365, Gmail, Saleforce.com, SharePoint online, CRM online.
+For example, Microsoft 365, Gmail, Salesforce.com, SharePoint online, CRM online.

-Following diagram explains important difference between IaaS, PaaS and SaaS.
+The following diagram explains important differences between IaaS, PaaS and SaaS.

-As you can see from the above diagram, more you go towards right hand side of the graph things that you manage become lesser and lesser.
-In SaaS typically you don’t manage anything and just consume.
-At the max you can make look and feel or configuration changes but everything rest is managed by Microsoft Azure for you.
+As you can see from the above diagram, the more you go towards the right hand side of the graph, the things that you manage become lesser and lesser.
+In SaaS, typically, you don’t manage anything and just consume.
+At maximum, you can make look and feel or configuration changes, but everything else is managed by Microsoft Azure for you.

-What is Public, Private and Hybrid cloud implementation with respect to Azure?
+What is public, private and hybrid cloud implementations with respect to Azure?

-The short answer for this questions is as below:
+The short answer to this question is as below:

-Public Cloud – All components of your application/ system are running in Azure only.
+Public Cloud: All components of your application or system are running on Azure only.

-Private Cloud – You are running Azure services and features within on-premises data center OR you are using on-premises data center for hosting your system or applications.
+Private Cloud: You are running Azure services and features within an on-premises data center or you are using an on-premises data center to host your system or applications.

-Hybrid Cloud – Combination of Public and Private.
-Some part or components of your application running on Azure where as some part of your application is running within on premises datacenter.
+Hybrid Cloud: A Combination of Public and Private Some parts or components of your application are running on Azure, while other parts are running within an on-premises data center.

-Following diagram represents the essence of Public, Private and Hybrid cloud.
+The following diagram represents the essence of public, private and hybrid clouds.

-You are running an application of Hospital Management system on Azure Web Apps or Cloud service web roles and supporting backend database you are using is SQL Azure Database.
-In this example as all components of entire system (web app and database) are running on Azure itself this become your public cloud implementation.
+You are running an application of a hospital management system on Azure web apps or cloud service web roles and the supporting backend database you are using is a SQL Azure database.
+In this example, as all components of the entire system (web app and database) are running on Azure itself, this becomes your public cloud implementation.

-You are running an application of Hospital Management system on VM in your data center within your organization premises and supporting backend database you are using is SQL server installed on VM in on premises data center.
-In this example as all components of entire system (web app and database) are running on premises itself this become your private cloud implementation.
-Similarly, if you use Azure Stack feature, you get all of the azure service running in your private within premises data center itself.
+You are running an application of a hospital management system on a VM in your data center within your organization’s premises and the supporting backend database you are using is SQL Server installed on a VM in your on-premises data center.
+In this example, as all components of the entire system (web app and database) are running on-premises, this becomes your private cloud implementation.
+Similarly, if you use the Azure stack feature, you get all of the Azure services running in your on-premises data center itself.

-You are running an application of Hospital Management system on Azure Web Apps or Cloud service web roles and supporting backend database you are using is SQL server installed on VM present within on premises data center.
-In this example as some of the components are running on Azure and few are running on premises this becomes Hybrid cloud implementation.
+You are running an application of a hospital management system on Azure web apps or cloud service web roles and the supporting backend database you are using is SQL Server installed on a VM present within an on-premises data center.
+In this example, as some of the components are running on Azure and a few are running on-premises, this becomes a hybrid cloud implementation.

 - Cloud services